zzz-vr/ZZZsAssets/README.md

 * **DragnHntr** -- Thank you for your contributions and assistance to various community projects.

-* **Kennithhh** -- Thank you for your extensive contributions and assistance to various community projects.
+* **Kennithh** -- Thank you for your extensive contributions and assistance to various community projects.
 Thank you for your door and glass blue print systems that made maps better in 4.15.3.

 * **You, the Pavlov community** -- For being good people with high ethical standards.